Trolley Optimisation for Loading Printed Circuit Board Components: Introduction

-A trolley and a stacker are containers to hold components, like registers, capacitors and diodes etc., required to build PCBs.
-Instead of plugging individual components directly to SMT machines, i.e., assigning individual components to machine slots (\cite{gao2021hierarchical}), components are loaded onto trolleys and stackers which then are plugged to the SMT machines.
-This helps to manage components, which are large in number, and also helps to change components while building a variety of PCBs.
-So, the TOP is a problem of finding minimum number of trolleys and stackers with common capacities required to load a given set of PCB components of different sizes to build a given set of PCBs, in an assembly line with multiple machines. {Key terms used in defining the TOP are defined in Table~\ref{tab_terminology}.}
+A trolley and a stacker are containers used to hold components, such as registers, capacitors and diodes, required to build PCBs.
+Instead of plugging individual components directly into CAP machines, i.e., assigning individual components to machine slots (\cite{gao2021hierarchical}), components are loaded onto trolleys and stackers which then are plugged into the CAP machines.
+This helps to manage components, which are large in number and also helps to change components while building a variety of PCBs.
+So, the TOP is a problem of finding a minimum number of trolleys and stackers with common capacities required to load a given set of PCB components of different sizes to build a given set of PCBs in an assembly line with multiple machines. {Key terms used in defining the TOP are defined in Table~\ref{tab_terminology}.}

-To the best of our knowledge, this is the first study of the TOP as the existing literature assumes that components are directly plugged to slots on SMT machines (\cite{castellani2019printed,gao2021hierarchical}).
+To the best of our knowledge, this is the first study of the TOP as the existing literature assumes that components are directly plugged into slots on CAP machines (\cite{castellani2019printed,gao2021hierarchical}).
 In practice, PCB manufacturers use trolleys to load components which otherwise could be difficult to manage and switch while building a variety of PCBs on an assembly line.
-If trolleys are prepared from direct assignment of components to slots of SMT machines, in that case the trolley loading won't be efficient, as that may need to switch multiple trolleys between different PCBs.
-The TOP is a very important problem, especially for low-volume and high-mix problems, due to frequent need to switch PCBs.
+If trolleys are prepared from direct assignment of components to slots of CAP machines, in that case, the trolley loading won't be efficient, as that may need to switch multiple trolleys between different PCBs.
+The TOP is an important problem, especially for low-volume and high-mix problems, due to the frequent need to switch PCBs.